PocketPluginsSuite/PocketShops/README.md

 1. Download the latest .phar of PocketShops on Poggit (coming soon) and place it into your `/plugins/` folder.
 2. Clone this repository into your `/plugins/` folder.
 You must have [PocketMine's DevTools plugin](https://poggit.pmmp.io/p/DevTools) installed on your server.

-# Set-up
+# Setup
 In an effort to be simple and non-intrusive, the PocketShops **does not** have any shops configured by default.

-## Example `shop.yml` Configuration
+### Example `shop.yml` Configuration
-The following example can be opened by running `/shop food`.
-The player must have the `pocketshops.command.food` permission.
+The following examples shop can be opened by running `/shop food`.
+The player must have the `pocketshops.shop.food` permission.
 Simply copy and pase the configuration below into your `shops.yml` file and the shop will be ready to use instantly; there's no need to reload the server.
 ```
 food:
   name: Groovy Food Shop